What type of content do you primarily create?

 Video can work just about anywhere on your website.
 It really comes down to the types of videos you want to make and the viewing experience you're trying to deliver online.
 Here are some common types of videos to consider.

-Key benefits of embedding video on your website
+Key benefits of embedding videos on your website

 As with most things in life, keeping it simple is generally the best way to go.
 So why not cut out the middleman and upload your videos straight to your site?

-Well, hosting those videos isn’t as simple as it sounds.
+Well, hosting those videos isn't as simple as it sounds.
 It can cause your page to load very slowly, which not only makes for a terrible user experience but can also tank your SEO rankings.
-Here’s why embedding is typically your best bet:
+Here's why embedding videos from dedicated hosting platforms is typically your best bet for better website performance:

-What to look for in a video player
+What to look for in a website video player

 Embeddable video players can vary greatly in terms of functionality and features.
-For example, some let you make basic aesthetic tweaks like adjusting the frames around the player, or even have a say in the kind of related videos that play after yours.
+For example, some let you make basic aesthetic tweaks like adjusting the frames around the player, controlling autoplay behavior, or even having a say in the kind of related videos that play after yours.
+Responsive design features ensure your videos look great on both desktop and mobile devices.

 Here are some features to look for when choosing a video player for your embedded videos, all of which are available in Descript's embedded video player.

-From higher engagement and increases in dwell time, video can benefit your site in a number of ways.
-But that doesn’t mean you can plop down just any old video clip with little to no effort.
+From higher engagement and increases in dwell time to improved SEO rankings, video can benefit your site in numerous ways.
+Search engines like Google recognize that videos keep visitors on your page longer, which signals quality content.
+But that doesn't mean you can place just any video clip with little effort.
 At least not if you expect to see positive results.

 We asked video expert Jean Merlain at Wistia—a hosting platform that provides companies with on-site video for marketing, support, and sales—for his insights on adding video to your website.
 Here are his tips.